gauntlt/gauntlt-demo/examples/webgoat/vuln-12/README.md

 It will return a

--False (error) if the vulnerability is present
+ - False (error) if the vulnerability is present
--True (success) if the vulnerability is fixed (aka not present)
+ - True (success) if the vulnerability is fixed (aka not present)

 This test assumes 2 things:

 (1) That the requests library for python is installed as outlined in this guide: http://docs.python-requests.org/en/latest/user/install/#install

 '''
 $ pip install requests
 '''